MrStone0704/learngit/readme.txt

-Git is a distributed version control system.
+git is an distributed version control system.
 Git is a free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes.